Dental Assisting Diploma Program

 How Do I Start A Career in Dental Assisting?

 Rockford Career College offers a degree program for a career in Dental Assisting.
 Our Dental Assisting program can be completed in as little as 10 months.
-The Dental Assisting program provides training in didactic, laboratory and clinical instruction in dental assisting procedures to include: chairside assisting, dental office administration, infection control and dental treatment procedures commonly performed in a dental setting.
+The Dental Assisting diploma program provides training in didactic, laboratory and clinical instruction in dental assisting procedures to include: chairside assisting, dental office administration, infection control and dental treatment procedures commonly performed in a dental setting.

 Our small class size and accomplished instructors are committed to providing you a solid education.
-Our instructors have worked are or still working in the field, so they incorporate real-life examples into their lessons.
+Our instructors have worked are or are still working in the field, so they incorporate real-life examples into their lessons.
 Before you graduate, you will have the opportunity to practice what you have learned in a dental setting.
-Work with trained professionals who could even become your future employers.
+You may even Work with trained professionals who could become your future employer